Jonathan-Hamberg/dirmark/README.md

-# Rooter
+# Dirmark

-Rooter changes the working directory to the project root when you open a file or directory.

-The project root can be identified by:

-- being a known directory;
-- having a known directory or file;
-- being a subdirectory of a known directory.
-- being a direct subdirectory of a known directory

-You can also exclude directories.

-For a file or directory which doesn't have a root, Rooter can: do nothing; change to the file's directory (similar to `autochdir`); or change to your home directory.
+Dirmark changes the working directory based on links from shell directory bookmark progams.

+Currently the following bookmark progams are supported:

+- bashmark;

 ## Usage

+`:DirmarkGo src`

-By default you don't need to do anything: Rooter will change the working directory automatically and echo the new working directory.
+By default you don't need to do anything: Dirmark will change the working directory automatically to the value poirted at by src.

 You can turn this off (see below) and use the `:Rooter` command to invoke Rooter manually.